spm-style/cli/README.md

 To ensure each package's unicity and the compatibility between all packages, spm renames all publications based on this model : *author*\_*name*.
 The classes and variables will be renamed the same way.

-Once your publication is validated, it will be accessible on spm website and accessible by:
+Once your publication is validated, it will be accessible by:
 * anyone if it is a public publication
 * specific collaborators you've chosen if it is a private publication

+The access to a publication includes :
+* access to its overview in our website
+* right to install the module in your project

+Moreover, specific contributors of your choice will be able to update your code and publish a new version.

 ## spm lexicon